 Many, however, argued that the measure isn’t going far enough: “If the PiS really wanted to show goodwill, it would adopt a law repealing all changes restricting the independence of the Supreme Court”, tweeted Kamila Gasiuk-Pihowicz, member of parliament for opposition Modern party.
 Poland researcher for Amnesty International Barbora Cernusakova also considers that the amendment “addresses just a fraction of the concerns”.

-One of the biggest financial scandals in recent years
+Polish ruling party hit by one of the biggest financial scandals in recent years

 Others, on the other hand, accuse Law and Justice of introducing this amendment only to divert attention from one of the biggest corruption scandals of the last few years.
 “One may say better late than never, but don’t count your chicken before they hatch.
 PiS is doing this deliberately to hide the scandal with regulator KNF”, Joanna Scheuring-Wielgus, a liberal lawmaker, said.